IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Values**

-CSS values are set against CSS Properties and reside within CSS declaration block, which is a part of the CSS rule / statement.
+CSS values are set against CSS Properties and reside within CSS declaration block, which is a part of the CSS rule/statement.
 **Note:** You will learn more about each value type when you get into proper section but you can learn some generic values like rem, colors, calc ...etc.

 #### 📖 Contents

-- Thers is 4 types of values in css
+- There are 4 types of values in CSS

   - Colors.
   - Length, sizes and numbers.